Find A Speaker

 Acclaimed Orator, Community Organizer, Diversity Trainer

-- Veteran activist in Native American communities and struggles
+- Veteran activist and award-winning community leader in Native American communities and struggles

 Award-Winning Journalist and Leading Intellectual

-- Author of three books including the award-winning Beats, Rhymes, and Classroom Life: Hip-Hop Pedagogy and the Politics of Identity
+- Author of six books including the award-winning Beats, Rhymes, and Classroom Life: Hip-Hop Pedagogy and the Politics of Identity

 Legendary Labor Leader and Civil Rights Activist

 - Co-Founder and Leader of the United Farm Workers (UFW) with César Chavez

 - Recipient, The Presidential Medal of Freedom, the U.S.' highest civilian award

 - Former Black Panther leader and political prisoner